Handmade with love, from our community

 An example of the therapeutic power of donated comfort items was when they were gifted to a chronically unwell patient in ICU.
 The patient had a mental illness and was homeless.
 When he received the gift of a beanie, scarf and blanket it transformed the care the nurses were able to give him.
 Prior to this he was non communitive and guarded but thanks to the gifted comfort items he felt valued and cared for and began to trust his care givers.
 This changed the direction of his care as he opened up to his doctors and nurses, accepted care and that lead to his recovery.
 A social worker reflected that it was the gift of the comfort goods that "broke the ice.”
 Later the patient confided that he was institutionalised as a child, and these gifts where the first he had ever received.
 It meant so much to staff when on discharge from ICU he asked for a "teddy".
 Apparently his first one.

-We release a Gifter's Gazette quarterly, packed full of information of what’s been happening at the Foundation and in our crafting community, patient and medical staff's stories about the impact of your kind donations, and inspiration for new projects!
+We release a Gifters Gazette quarterly, packed full of information of what’s been happening at the Foundation and in our crafting community, plus patient, loved ones and staff stories about the impact of your kind donations, as well as inspiration for new projects!
+Download your copy below.
+Sign up below to receive the next Gifters Gazette sent direct to your email inbox.